ryanyogan/writings/posts/2017-01-10-I'm back, sorry I'm not sorry.md

 I've decided to come out of hiding, or I should say finally have time in my life to focus on thing that I care about.

-A lot has changed, I left Chicago about 3 months ago to work for [Procore Technologies](https://www.procore.com) whilst living in Santa Barbara, CA... try and make me move back!
+A lot has changed, I left Chicago about 3 months ago to work for [Procore Technologies](https://www.procore.com) whilst living in Santa Barbara, CA. Try and make me move back!

 ### Currently Playing With